Sriram1403/hostelmanagement-webnd-ssa/README.md

 # hostelmanagement-webnd-ssa

 USER can :
-Login,logout and register
+1.Login,logout and register
-Edit their profile details
+2.Edit their profile details
-Make and view the status of the complaint
+3.Make complaint and view the status of the complaint

 Admin can :
-Login,logout
+1.Login,logout
-Accept,reject and escalate the complaint
+2.Accept,reject and escalate the complaint
-Find the complaints by searching.
+3.Find the complaints by searching.

 ID & PASSWORD:
 officer 1 :